parisba/SAConEU19/SAConBerlin2019_presentation.md

 # Coding?

-^ When talking to people who aren't regularly practising Qualitative Research, we've recently had to make a few asides to explain Coding.
+^ ^ PARIS: When talking to people who aren't regularly practising Qualitative Research, we've recently had to make a few asides to explain Coding.

 ---